Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 18 July 2013 can be found here.

-The subsequent decision of the Supreme Administrative Court (judgment of 17 October 2013, no. 6 Ads 167/2011-151) can be found here
+The subsequent decision of the Supreme Administrative Court (judgment of 17 October 2013, no. 6 Ads 167/2011-151) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: